atgu/ukbb_pan_ancestry/website/blog/2022-04-11-h2-qc-updated-sumstats.md

 4. `significant_z`: if the ancestry-trait pair shows $h^2$ z-score $> 0$
 5. `in_bounds_h2`: if, for all ancestries for a given trait, observed-scale heritability estimates $\in (0,1)$
 6. `normal_lambda`: if, for all ancestries for a given trait, $\lambda_{GC} > 0.9$
-7. `normal_ratio`: if, for the top three best powered ancestry groups (EUR, CSA, AFR), the S-LDSC ratio, given by $\frac{intercept-1}{\lambda_{GC}}$, $< 0.3$ or the ratio z-score $< 4$
+7. `normal_ratio`: if, for the top three best powered ancestry groups (EUR, CSA, AFR), the S-LDSC ratio, given by $\frac{intercept-1}{mean \chi^2 -1}$, $< 0.3$ or the ratio z-score $< 4$
 8. `EUR_plus_1`: if the trait passes all above filters in EUR and at least 1 other ancestry group

 A more detailed description of the approach is forthcoming.
-All QC results for ancestry-trait pairs can be found in the [phenotype manifest](https://docs.google.com/spreadsheets/d/1AeeADtT0U1AukliiNyiVzVRdLYPkTbruQSk38DeutU8/edit#gid=511623409) and [heritability manifest]().
+All QC results for ancestry-trait pairs can be found in the [phenotype manifest](ADDMANIFEST) and [heritability manifest](ADDMANIFEST).

 ## Maximally independent set

 Using the set of phenotypes with ancestries passing all of the above QC filters, we next wanted to construct a set of independent phenotypes to avoid double-counting in downstream analyses.
 To this end we constructed a maximally independent set of phenotypes using a pairwise phenotypic correlation matrix (released [here](https://pan.ukbb.broadinstitute.org/downloads) via [`make_pairwise_ht`](https://github.com/Nealelab/ukb_common/blob/f9b4c037b57e932a52dcfb8c35f1e077c6939610/src/ukbb_common/utils/phenotype_loading.py#L338)).
 Of all phenotype pairs, we retained any with a pairwise correlation $r < 0.1$.
 For pairs with  $r > 0.1$ , we used [`hl.maximal_independent_set`](https://hail.is/docs/0.2/methods/misc.html#hail.methods.maximal_independent_set) to identify indendent phenotypes for retention, imposing a tiebreaker of higher case count (or higher sample size for continuous phenotypes).
-This resulted in the selection of 192 independent phenotypes, which were used in subsequent analyses analyzing trends across phenotypes.
-We have released this set in the [phenotype manifest](https://docs.google.com/spreadsheets/d/1AeeADtT0U1AukliiNyiVzVRdLYPkTbruQSk38DeutU8/edit#gid=511623409).
+This resulted in the selection of 195 independent phenotypes, which were used in subsequent analyses analyzing trends across phenotypes.
+We have released this set in the [phenotype manifest](ADDMANIFEST).

 ## Updated summary statistics and meta analyses